coreruleset/albedo/README.md

         - response status codes must lie in the range of [100,599]
         - the names and values of headers must be valid according to the HTTP specification;
           invalid headers will be dropped
+  - path: /configure_reflection
+    methods: [POST]
+    contentType: application/json
+    description: |
+      This endpoint configures other endpoints to respond as described by the received specification.
+      Any configured endpoint will behave as if it were the "/reflect" endpoint and will retain its configuration.
+      Endpoints can be overridden with new configurations.

+      The specification is a JSON document with the same fields as in the specification for "/reflect", with the following additions:

+        endpoints [list of endpoints]: endpoints to configure; an endpoint has the following fields: method                  [string]: HTTP method to match
+                  url                     [string]: URL of the endpoint, including query and fragment
+  - path: /reset
+    methods: [PUT]
+    contentType: any
+    description: |
+      Discards endpoint configurations previously created via "/configure_reflection"
   - path: /inspect
     methods: [any]
     contentType: any
     description: |
-      Logs information about the received request, such as headers and body size.
+      Logs debug information about the received request, such as headers and body size.
-      Body content is logged as well when debug log is enabled

 ```